simula-vias/DeepVentilation/README.md

    real time graph of the ribcage movement is shown.
 9. After 5 seconds of FLOW sensor data is sampled, the airflow prediction begins, and shows a real time graph.
-10. To sample heart rate data (optional), the FLOW sensor needs skin contact, but should still be worn around the chest, just below the chest muscles.
+10. To sample heart rate data (optional), wear a heart rate sensor just below the chest muscles next to the skin.
 Click **Connect HR**, and pair the sensor as described above.
-It may take up to 30 seconds before the heart rate appears, if you already are sampling data of ribcage movement.

-The real time graphs of breathing data and predicted airflow will automatically scale based on the maximum and minimum values obtained.
+The real time graphs will automatically scale based on the maximum and minimum values obtained.

 ### Troubleshooting